wikimedia/eventgate/README.md

 Throughout the code, functions that are injected into to constructors are expected to take a single `event` object and a `context` object.
 E.g. `validate(event, context)`, `produce(event, context)`, etc.  These
-functions are expected to be able to do their job with only these arguments.
+functions should be able to do their job with only these arguments.
 Any additional logic or context should be bound into the function, either by partially applying or creating a closure.
 Example: